Jackson-DKMG/Countdown/README.md

 This works on a Unix environment for now, as the sendmail function isn't working on Windows.
 I may push an update for this, on the other hand I don't really care about Windows.

+Note: the sender email adress is hardcoded in line 112 of countdown.py.
+Change it to whatever works for you.